 We will also continue synergies with the Dutch CHM, which supports the CHMs of Ghana, Palau and Grenada.
-With the French CHM negotiations are under way to support Madagascar.
+With the French CHM negotiations are under way to support Madagascar and they will sign an agreement in 2017.
 The CHM-IAC presidency by Han de Koeijer will be continued and ensure that follow up to COP decisions on capacity building, the CHM and technical and scientific cooperation will be implemented by the Secretariat and the partner countries.
 We will continue to follow up on questions from former partner countries like Comores, Congo, Gabon, Chad, Madagascar Sudan etc... which started their CHM through GEF funding and/or with our assistance, but are not eligible anymore to participate in the formal partnership.

 A memorandum might be signed in 2015 with the CBD Secretariat with financial assistance from the Japan fund for hosting and developing a new webtool for countries that cannot be part of the CHM partnership under the DGD-RBINS programme.
-This Memorandum might also include participation in a regional meeting for Eastern European Countries and one elsewhere.
+This Memorandum might also include participation in a regional meeting for Western Asia Countries and one elsewhere.